 The Sella Towers lie above the namesake alpine pass in the Dolomites, located between Sassolungo and Sella Groups and connecting Canazei (Val di Fassa) and Selva (Val Gardena).
 The towers are five in number, though the most famous are the first three ones, and belong to the extensive Sella Group, Mesules Subgroup.
 In reason of the scenic beauty and well worthy climbing routes, as well as the proximity to the Sella Pass and the speedy access, these spires are one of the most popular destinations in the Western Dolomites.
-First Sella Tower, the closest cliff to the pass, is greatly popular; there are many routes on its faces, and besides the classic ones there are also some sports routes (bolted).
-One of the most elegant and interesting sport climbing is Delenda Carthago, running on a superb steep wall facing South, built of excellent carved rock and rich in handholds, definitely a worthy outing.
+First Sella Tower, the closest cliff to the pass, is greatly popular.
+There are many routes on its faces, and besides the classic ones there are also some sport routes (bolted).
+One of the most elegant and interesting sport route is Delenda Carthago, running on a superb steep wall facing South, built of excellent carved rock and rich in handholds, definitely a worthy outing.

 The starting point of the approach path is Passo Sella (Jëuf de Sela in ladin, Sellajoch in german) m 2240, which can be reached either from Canazei either by Selva di Val Gardena.

 - From Bolzano North follow the road to the little town of Ponte Gardena.
 From here take the road entering Val Gardena, pass Ortisei and reach Selva di Val Gardena.
 After 5,2 km from Selva di Val Gardena the road forks; turn to right (signpost Passo Sella), reaching the pass